swiftlang/swift-evolution-metadata-extractor/CONTRIBUTING.md

 When a major or minor change is made to the schema, the baseline model types in the BaselineModel directory of the test target should also be updated for the new baseline.

+NOTE: To be a non-breaking change, new properties must be declared as optional in order to allow for reading of previously generated metadata files.

 ### Tool Version
 The tool version is incremented as follows: